volpeo/turbolinks/README.md

     document.addEventListener("page:receive", stopSpinner);

 DOM transformations that are idempotent are best.
 If you have transformations that are not, hook them to happen only on `page:load` instead of `page:change` (as that would run them again on the cached pages).

+**Progression indicator : ** You can implement a progress indicator like this :

+	$(document).on 'page:fetch:progress', (e) ->
+  	progress = e.originalEvent.data
+  	if progress.lengthComputable
+    	percentComplete = parseInt (progress.loaded / progress.total) * 100, 10
+    	console.log percentComplete + '%'

 Initialization
 --------------